Nintendo Museum Overseas Visitors Reportedly Breaking 'No Photos' Rule

 It told players to "not discuss or disclose content"

 If we hear any other stories like this, we'll let you know.
-And if you are visiting Nintendo's museum, check before you take a photo, or maybe even ask a staff member just to play it safe.
+And if you are visiting Nintendo's museum, maybe check the museum rules or with a staff member before you take any photos.

 [source nintendoevery.com, via twistedvoxel.com]